 Using this analogy, is possible to think one petroleum field development project as an option.
 In the analogy with petroleum, instead the stock, the underlying asset is the developed reserve value V (which is function of the petroleum prices).
 The exercise price is the cost of development (D), and the time to expiration (T) is the relinquishment requirement.
 See details in the deduction of the differential equation of the model.

-In this real option model the underlying variable is the developed reserve market value (project value per barrel).
-However, available data and important studies show the high correlation between oil price (P) and market value of developed reserve (V), so is reasonable to set V as a proportion of P.
+market value of developed reserve (V), so is reasonable to set V as a proportion of P.

-The model is valid even if this assumption doesn't hold, but this simplification permits to use the more familiar oil price P in the charts, as performed in the above chart.
+to use the more familiar oil price P in the charts, as performed in the above chart.

 From this model, an option value chart is presented below: